firepear/homefarm/README.md

    ensure all libraries are up to date.
 1. Log back after reboot and re-run `'sh ./compute-setup [CONTROL_NODE_IP]'` to complete bootstrapping.

+At this point the compute node is ready for Ansible to take over its configuration management.
+You can test that everything is working by running `'ansible -m ping [NODE_NAME]'` from the control node.
+(Halt the 'serve' script first, if it's still running.)